cardinalli-uh/cardinalli-uh.github.io/essays/ideasfinal.md

 -Group text notifications

--Allow for check-in (user alters system they have arrived at trailhead)
+-Allow for check-in (user alerts system they have arrived at trailhead)

 -Allow trails to be rated/reviewed.